DennisTockan/be-nc-news/README.md

 ![Screenshot 2023-09-27 at 19 47 56](https://github.com/DennisTockan/be-nc-news/assets/130880613/1182f6bd-0bc6-47eb-ad54-88f6ae832ceb)

+Welcome to the NC News Forum!
+This project represents my inaugural journey into the world of full-stack development.
+Over the course of two intense weeks, I gave my all into crafting a news forum application powered by JavaScript, Node.js, and PostgreSQL for the backend, and React for the frontend.

 ## Project Overview

-Welcome to the NC News Forum!
-This is my inaugural project where I've dedicated two weeks to build a news forum application with JavaScript, Node.js, PostgreSQL for the backend, and React for the frontend.

-This news forum is a web application that allows users to discuss and share news articles on various topics.
-It provides a platform for meaningful conversations and staying updated on current events.
-This project is the result of two weeks of dedicated work, leveraging the power of JavaScript, Node.js and PostgreSQL for the backend, and React for the front end.
+NC News Forum is a dynamic web application designed to facilitate engaging discussions and the sharing of news articles spanning various topics.
+It serves as a platform for meaningful conversations and a reliable source of updates on current events.
+This project stands as a testament to the strides I've made as a software developer, with rapid progress and newfound expertise in JavaScript, Node.js, SQL, and React.

-Reflecting on my first full-stack project as a software developer, I'm proud of the rapid progress and newfound skills I've acquired.
-Despite having learned Node, React, and SQL just a week before project completion, I quickly became proficient with these frameworks and relational databases.

 #### Explore the Project: